Students must apply via one of the following online application forms:-

 This degree is ideal for teachers and other people working within international education institutions who want to quickly progress their careers.
 It will qualify you for more senior positions in teaching and educational management in international schools.

 The knowledge and skills you develop will also transfer to many other sectors, particularly education policy and government.

 Please note that this course does not qualify you as a teacher.

-The University of Sunderland’s Centre for Pedagogy has three research themes: Affective Issues in Learning and Teaching, Pedagogy and Critical Thinking in Specific Subject Areas, and Professional Education and Development.
-The Centre unifies the University’s research, influences policy, and organises conferences and professorial lectures.
+The Faculty of Education and Society Research Institute has three research themes: Affective Issues in Learning and Teaching, Pedagogy and Critical Thinking in Specific Subject Areas, and Professional Education and Development.
+The Institute unifies the University’s research, influences policy, and organises conferences and professorial lectures.

 Sign up to receive emails about your subject area.